 June 21, 1793.
 (Meeting with the Carriers) According to their account, this river, whose course is very extensive, runs towards the mid-day sun; and that at its mouth, as they had been informed, white people were building houses.
-They represented its current to be uniformly strong, and that in three places it was altogether impassable, from the falls and rapid, which poured along between perpendicular rocks that were much higher, and more to the first that the state of the state of the rugged than any we had yet seen, and would not admit of any passage over them.
+They represented its current to be uniformly strong, and that in three places it was altogether impassable, from the falls and rapid, which poured along between perpendicular rocks that were much higher, and more te. " way bey a gent of ada del e mora, e rugged than any we had yet seen, and would not admit of any passage over them.
 But besides the dangers and difficulties of the navigation, they added, that we should have to encounter the inhabitants of the country, who were very numerous.
 They also represented their immediate neighbours as a very malignant race who lived in large subterraneous recesses: and when they were made to understand that it was our design to proceed to the sea, they dissuaded us from prosecuting our intention....

 It is useful in grades 4 through 12, although it is most suitable for junior high Social Studies classes.
-The booklet contains many fillustrations, and is printed on various colours of paper to heighten interest and readability.
+The booklet contains many illustrations, and is printed on various colours of paper to heighten interest and readability.